Giugliano in Campania: Main sights

-Transportation
+Transport

-Giugliano is served by Naples–Aversa railway, a railway suburban train connection to the Naples Metro.
-Another station, Giugliano-Qualiano, is located some kilometers outside the city.
-It is part of the Villa Literno–Naples line, a branch of the Rome–Formia–Naples railway.
+Giugliano is served by the Line 11 of the Naples Metro.
+A railway station, Giugliano-Qualiano, is located some kilometers outside the city.
+It is part of the Passante Ferroviario di Napoli, a branch of the Rome–Formia–Naples railway.

 Archaeology

 In 2023, archaeologists uncovered a well-preserved, unsealed 2000-year-old tomb with frescoes in Giugliano in Campania.
 It dates back to the Roman Republican and Imperial eras.
 One notable fresco portrays Cerberus earning the tomb the designation "Tomb of Cerberus".
 The scene corresponds to the final of Heracles' twelve labors, during which he successfully captures Cerberus.